RajaRakoto/4dev/README.md

 - 🚀 Typescript >= 5.3
 - 🧅 Bun.js >= 1.0.26
 - 🧅 Use Bun as package manager
-- 🧹 ESlint with some initial rules recommendation
 - 🌈 ESM
 - 🧹 ESlint with some initial rules recommendation
 - ✅ Jest or Bun test for fast unit testing and code coverage